FullFact/python-batchmailchimp/README.rst

 The API Structure matches that of `mailchimp3 <https://pypi.org/project/mailchimp3/>`__.
 You should refer to their documentation for usage.

-Endpoints are also the same, except for the edition of the ``batch`` keyword.
+Endpoints are also the same, except for the addition of the ``batch`` keyword.

 Support
 -------